jazzband/django-constance/README.rst

 See the `Backends`_ section how to setup the backend.

-Admin widget override
+Admin fields override
 ~~~~~~~~~~~~~~~~~~~~~

-You can change default form widget for any of your keys in ``FIELDS_OVERRIDE``
+You can change form field for any of your keys in ``FIELDS_OVERRIDE``
 like this::

     FIELD_OVERRIDE = {